mwangi-george2/Analyzing-World-Population-Data-local/script.md

     ## $ `2019`           <dbl> 106310, 660046272, 38041757, 446911598, 31825299, 285…
     ## $ `2020`           <dbl> 106766, 677243299, 38928341, 458803476, 32866268, 283…

-From the above outpt, we make some important insights about our data:
+From the above output, we make some important insights about our data:

 -   The data contains 266 rows and 64 columns.
 Each country has a single row with multiple columns to hold the population figures of various